jackmanb1985/markdown-cv/index.md

 \- Implemented ansible based cloud infrastructure deployment automation with a resource time saving of >90%.

--Produced container images of open source software to deliver solutions with the 12-factor app and cloud-native design principles.
+\- Produced container images of open source software to deliver solutions with the 12-factor app and cloud-native design principles.
 E.g. Build, config, logging.

--Contributed to NFV architecture and platform design for shared NFV infrastructure in line with Telstra's Cloud/NFV strategy and cloud-first design principles.
+\- Contributed to NFV architecture and platform design for shared NFV infrastructure in line with Telstra's Cloud/NFV strategy and cloud-first design principles.
 Software selection and implementation patterns for common Telstra OSS tools including log aggregation, package management and licencing, NTP, SMTP and telemetry.

--Managing and influencing stakeholder expectations through cloud product delivery phases of build, lifecycle and operate.
+\- Managing and influencing stakeholder expectations through cloud product delivery phases of build, lifecycle and operate.

--Vendor management for cloud infrastructure environment, aligning lifecycle release phases, capability and emergency patching in line with Telstra's key delivery milestones.
+\- Vendor management for cloud infrastructure environment, aligning lifecycle release phases, capability and emergency patching in line with Telstra's key delivery milestones.

--Design and delivery of a highly available data migration solution with a realised cost saving of $1M+.
+\- Design and delivery of a highly available data migration solution with a realised cost saving of $1M+.
 Utilising alternate technologies to traditional storage migration solutions (Aspera).

--Implemented and designed multi-site architecture for legacy platform migrations from virtualisation to cloud.
+\- Implemented and designed multi-site architecture for legacy platform migrations from virtualisation to cloud.
 Providing fault tolerance and high availability using solutions including F5 Big-IP GTM and ASM for geo-redundancy and security, Ansible idempotent deployments and Heat Orchestration and containerisation.

--Constructed and administered CI/CD driven Kubernetes orchestrated container based deployment on AWS.
+\- Constructed and administered CI/CD driven Kubernetes orchestrated container based deployment on AWS.
 Driven via Bamboo based application pipelines, terraform and Ansible.
 Accelerated app deployments by 60% per Agile sprint.

--Orchestrated platform migration and redesign of critical video content management systems for the Australian Football League (AFL).
+\- Orchestrated platform migration and redesign of critical video content management systems for the Australian Football League (AFL).
 Providing operational availability of five 9's and >12x performance improvements realised through migration.

--Optimisation of video encoding workflows with a 4x faster than real-time result from asset delivery to content presentation.
+\- Optimisation of video encoding workflows with a 4x faster than real-time result from asset delivery to content presentation.
 Enhancements include improved quality and a realised reduction of consumed bandwidth through profile tuning.

--Architectural design and implementation of file distribution and sharing platform utilising best in market high-speed file transfer protocols (Aspera).
+\- Architectural design and implementation of file distribution and sharing platform utilising best in market high-speed file transfer protocols (Aspera).
 Designed specifically for implementation on the Telstra Digital Video Network.

--Construction and lifecycle engineering of Telstra T-Box device management system, registration portal and associated widget apps.
+\- Construction and lifecycle engineering of Telstra T-Box device management system, registration portal and associated widget apps.
 Serving at peak of operation 700K devices across Australia.

--Engineered and operated a video encode workflow platform, providing high speed to market content delivery solutions including the following clients: NRL, AFL, Vic Racing, Sky News, Netball Australia.
+\- Engineered and operated a video encode workflow platform, providing high speed to market content delivery solutions including the following clients: NRL, AFL, Vic Racing, Sky News, Netball Australia.

--Executed interoperability testing with core and edge (CE, PE) network infrastructure (Tellabs, Cisco CRS).
+\- Executed interoperability testing with core and edge (CE, PE) network infrastructure (Tellabs, Cisco CRS).
 MPLS LDP, TE & QoS utilising  Spirent Avalanche and IXIA IxLoad.

 <br>
 <br>